kubewarden/docs/src/psp-migration.md

 To complete the PSP migration exercise, it's necessary to disable host namespace sharing.
 To do that, we shall be using the [`host-namespace-psp` policy](https://github.com/kubewarden/host-namespaces-psp-policy).
-It allows the cluster administrator to block IPC, PID, and network namespaces individually and set the ports that the pods can export.
+It allows the cluster administrator to block IPC, PID, and network namespaces individually and set the ports that the pods can be exposed on the host IP.

 ```console
 $ kubectl apply -f - <<EOF